Internet censorship in India: Manipur

 The State Government of Manipur shut down the Internet of some service providers that provided Internet through mobile technology 2G/3G/4G in the state from the evening of 1 September to the afternoon of 8 September 2015, due to agitation over the passing of three bills.
 Police and protesters clashed in different areas of the Churachandpur district as mobs went on a rampage attacking residences of ministers, members of the Legislative Assembly (MLAs), and members of Parliament (MPs).

+Internet shutdowns were again imposed in the state during the 2023–2024 Manipur violence, when ethnic clashes between communities led the state government to suspend mobile Internet services across large parts of Manipur for several months.
+Authorities stated that the shutdown was intended to prevent the spread of rumours, misinformation, and inflammatory content on social media that could escalate violence.

+The prolonged shutdown in Manipur during 2023 was widely reported to be among the longest internet restrictions imposed in the world that year, drawing criticism from digital rights groups and raising debates over the balance between security concerns and access to communication services.

 The government ordered the respective deputy commissioner (DC) to shut down mobile data service in Imphal West and Imphal East district from 17 December 2016 till further order.
 The next day, the Home Department of the Government of Manipur was ordered to shut down all mobile data services and SMSs in the state from 10:00 on 18 December to 10:00 on 30 December 2016.

 The government ordered all forms of telecom services except voice calls suspended in Manipur for five days, taking effect from the night of 19 July 2018 to prevent anti-national and anti-social messages on social media.
 Raghumani Singh, Special Secretary (Home) – Manipur, said in an order issued in the governor's name that the prohibition was imposed under Rule II of the Temporary Suspension of Telecom Services (Public Emergency or Public Safety) Rules, 2017.